 The Team

-Equitable Cities Consulting is honored to partner with a diverse group of associates and partner firms.
+Equitable Cities Collaborative is honored to partner with a diverse group of associates and partner firms.

 Sylvie, Founder & CEO